 If seeing a massage therapist isn’t possible, foam rolling may help in finding relief.
 A foam roller is a self-massage technique used to put pressure on the muscles performing a myofascial release.
 This type of massage relaxes and stretches muscle groups that can become sore due to strenuous workouts.

-This technique all though sometimes questionable in the fitness world for its effectiveness is not harmful to the body so if it works for you, try it!
-Some have said that stretching does not help in preventing muscle soreness, however, stretching following workouts can help to improve recovery time.
+This technique, though sometimes questionable in the fitness world for its effectiveness, is not harmful to the body, so if it works for you, try it!
+Some have said that stretching does not help in preventing muscle soreness.
+However, stretching the following workouts can help to improve recovery time.
 So give it a try, it can’t hurt!